The 2024 Republican National Convention begins tomorrow. Here's what to know.

 Florida Gov. Ron DeSantis will also give a speech.
 DeSantis, once considered Trump's most daunting challenger for the nomination, dropped out of the primary in January and quickly endorsed the former president.

-However, Nikki Haley, another Trump primary rival, will not be at the convention.
-"She was not invited, and she's fine with that," her spokesperson said.
+Nikki Haley, another Trump primary rival, has also accepted an invitation to speak at the convention, two sources familiar with the planning told CBS News.
+The development was a reversal from an earlier statement from her spokesperson, who said "she was not invited, and she's fine with that."
 Before the convention, Haley released the several dozen delegates she won in the primaries and encouraged them to vote for Trump, in the interest of party unity.

 Of course, remarks from Trump and his vice presidential pick are the most anticipated.
 Trump is expected to announce his running mate in the coming days.
 Ohio Sens.
 J.D.
 Vance, Florida Sen. Marco Rubio, South Carolina Sen. Tim Scott and North Dakota Gov. Burgum are on the shortlist, and all are slated to speak at the convention.